-Free Vs. Subscription-Based Relationship Counseling
+Free Vs. Subscription-Based Online Counseling

 Free Relationship Counseling Online

-If couples find that free relationship counseling services are no longer meeting their needs as they grow and develop new coping mechanisms, the next likely step for couples to take is to move on to subscription-based or sliding-fee based online therapy services.
+If couples find that free relationship counseling services are no longer meeting their needs as they grow and develop, they may choose to move on to subscription-based or sliding-fee-based online therapy services.

 Subscription-Based Relationship Counseling Services

-My counselor is Doctor Nena Kircher.
+“My counselor is Doctor Nena Kircher.
 I want to say this in a way that you'll believe me, because as a dude, therapy sucked to get into.
 I want to give you the extra push to try this app.
 I've seen 4 other therapists before trying BetterHelp, none of which really took the time to understand what I was saying, they just wanted to jump in the middle.
 What I mean is, as an emotionally stunted person, I didn't have words to describe my inner life.
 None.
 It was like a separate language that I'd never even heard.
 They were trying to get me to open up to them when I didn't even know where the door was.
 Kircher was my second BetterHelp therapist, and I literally told my wife that if she didn't work than I wasn't going to do therapy at all.
 Kircher stayed simple for me, she gave me worksheets, and she was more interested in listening than solving.
 Which is exactly what I needed.
 I legitimately cannot day enough about this platform, and about my therapist specifically.
-Also, if you need to change therapists, do it.
+Also, if you need to change therapists, do it.”

-Cameron has helped me navigate some incredibly challenging things within my relationship.
+“Cameron has helped me navigate some incredibly challenging things within my relationship.
 With his help I’ve developed confidence to be a more assertive person.
 Therapy had helped me understand myself and my partner much better, in addition to implementing practices and taking action to improve a situation whereas I otherwise may feel stuck or hopeless.
 I really loved that he took the time to get to know me and my history before trying to “tell me what to do.”
-I feel like he really understands how my mind operates and therefore can give great, valuable advice, in addition to being a comforting sounding board.
+I feel like he really understands how my mind operates and therefore can give great, valuable advice, in addition to being a comforting sounding board.”